 - refusal to surrender or immediately remove from school property or grounds or at any regularly scheduled school sponsored activity or event any firearm in the possession of any person, other than a law enforcement officer, when so requested or directed by any duly authorized school employee or any law enforcement officer. (class A nonperson misdemeanor)

-Criminal use of a weapon is also
+Criminal use of a weapon

 - Setting a spring gun (class A nonperson misdemeanor)

 - possessing any device or attachment of any kind designed, used or intended for use in suppressing the report of any firearm. (severity level 9, nonperson felony)